http4k/http4k/README.md

 * [Serverless:](https://http4k.org/guide/modules/serverless)
     * AWS: Implement a single Factory method, then upload your [http4k] applications to AWS Lambda to be called from API Gateway.
     * Google Cloud Functions: Implement a single Factory method, then upload your [http4k] applications to Google Cloud Functions with `GCloud`.
+    * Apache OpenWhisk: Implement a single Factory method, then upload your [http4k] applications to Google Cloud Functions with `GCloud`.
 * [Contracts:](https://http4k.org/guide/modules/contracts)
     * Define **Typesafe** HTTP contracts, with required and optional path/query/header/bodies
     * **Typesafe** path matching